amitchell05/100-days-of-code/log.md

 **Today's Progress**: Today, we covered HTTP, user inputs, and forms in CoderGirl.
 I also had a great conversation with our new Success Coach and received helpful job prep advice and encouragement.
 In class, I still struggle with impostor syndrome.

 **Thoughts**: I continue to be self-critical of myself and my solutions/approaches to coding problems.
 In one way, it keeps me grounded and more open-minded.
 In another way, it hurts my self-esteem.
 I hope I find a healthy medium.

+### Day 59: October 20, 2020

+**Today's Progress**: Today wasn't a great coding day.
+I thought I made progress on my faq-accordion-card-main project, but now I'm totally stuck.
+This is a hard Frontend Mentor challenge for me as a #CodeNewbie.
+I tried to use a border to see what's going on with my columns.

+**Thoughts**: No success, though with the [FAQ Accordion Project](https://github.com/amitchell05/faq-accordion-card-main).
+If I can't figure it out now, I will probably have to put this project on hold and work on a different challenge.